 You do your “selling” the way you prefer to work: with time to think.

 All the ‘good stuff’ about yourself, the part where you’re a genius and all, the things you could never blather about in person, that goes on your website.
 Or your CV.
 Or your blog.
 You fill a portfolio with work.
-Or even speculative, experimental work.
+Or you post speculative, experimental work on your site.
 Or you do a video “interview” with yourself.

 Instead of talking about yourself, or trying to wing it and kick ideas around, you tell them their project is intriguing and you’d like to think about it for a bit, and get back to them with some ideas.